 I discovered ramps, also known as wild leeks, shortly after I started writing this blog.
 Skipping down the aisles of the Minneapolis Farmers Market, there seemed to be a hoard of people around what I thought were just spring onions or young garlic.
-Part of what makes them so special is that they are foraged and wild, not grown by man, which makes their short season a draw.
+Part of what makes them so special is that they are foraged and wild, which makes their short season a draw.
+I love using them during spring for a seasonal flare in gluten-free dinners.

 What do ramps look like?